brunocmorais/cardgames/README.md

-# FreeCell
+# CardGames

-Simple FreeCell game made with HTML5 and TypeScript.
+Simple online Card Games made with HTML5 and TypeScript.